grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

    1. In the **Publish** drop-down, click **Publish now**.
       The entry appears in [What's new in Cloud](https://grafana.com/docs/grafana-cloud/whats-new/) on the date you entered.

-For Grafana versioned releases, the content you enter in the CMS is published in the versioned What’s new at a later date.
+For Grafana versioned releases, the content you enter in the CMS is published in the versioned What's new at a later date.
 To understand the process of creating release notes for Grafana versioned releases, refer to [Create the versioned release notes](#create-the-versioned-release-notes).

 If you add an entry to the CMS after the relevant versioned What's new has already been published, you'll need to open a PR to also add it to the versioned What's new yourself.